 Registration and onboarding

-Ease-of-use applications have a great opportunity to succeed.
-As such, intuitive registration and onboarding processes are very important.
-However, finance applications usually require lots of data to verify starting from simple verification of a client’s bank account or the basic client’s data collecting and verification to usage of biometric technology.
-Depending on the complexity of the app and the scope of features the registration and onboarding development takes from 250-400 work hours.
+Easy-to-use applications have a great opportunity to succeed.
+Therefore, it is important to have intuitive registration and onboarding processes.
+However, finance applications typically require a lot of data verification, ranging from a simple verification of a client’s bank account to the collection and verification of basic client information, to the usage of biometric technology.
+Depending on the complexity of the app and the scope of features, the development of registration and onboarding can take anywhere from 250-400 work-hours.

 Bank account aggregation

-The app can assemble all types of accounts that a user has: credit cards, loans, and other bank details.
-This way you’ll provide a one-stop solution for money management and contain all kinds of confidential data.
-That’s why security is a top priority and you’ll have to comply with a range of security standards, such as PCI DSS (Payment Card Industry Data Security Standard) and GDPR (General Data Protection Regulation).
-Approximately development of this feature takes 120-200 hours.
+The app can consolidate all types of accounts a user has, including credit and debit cards, loans, and other bank details.
+This provides a one-stop solution for money management and storage of confidential data.
+Therefore, security is a top priority and compliance with a range of security standards, such as PCI DSS (Payment Card Industry Data Security Standard) and GDPR (General Data Protection Regulation), is required.
+The development of this feature takes approximately 120-200 hours.

-The app keeps track of the user’s finances in real time, and there’s no need to switch to other finance management apps.
-We all have expenses that consistently eat our budget, for example, coffee, cigarettes, clothes, etc. The tracker can also trace all these expenses, notify you how much money you’re spending, and even set limits on them.
+The app keeps track of the user’s finances in real-time, eliminating the need to switch to other finance management apps.
+We all have expenses that consistently eat into our budgets, such as coffee, cigarettes, clothes, and more.
+The tracker can trace all these expenses, notify you how much money you’re spending, and even set limits on them.
 The development of this app requires 160-300 man-hours.

 Tax expense tracker

-The predictive model collects statistical data and analyses the user’s regular expenses using a machine learning technique to predict future expenses.
-As a result, the model provides a “smart” estimate of the balance after subtracting projected future spending, so a client knows what sum of money he has when the regular expenses are done.
-Implementation of this feature takes about 120-400 hours.
+The predictive model collects statistical data and analyzes the user’s regular expenses using a machine learning technique to predict future expenses.
+This model provides a “smart” estimate of the balance after subtracting projected future spending.
+Therefore, a client knows the amount of money they have once their regular expenses are taken care of.
+Implementing this feature takes approximately 120-400 hours.